 If you’re not sure how to pressure clean a surface, the following points will help:

 Be careful about damaging surfaces by starting 4 feet from them and moving closer as necessary.
-Also start with lower PSI and increasing it if needed.
+Also start with lower PSI and increase it if needed.
 In general, 1200 to 1900 psi is seen as the best range for washing your car with a pressure washer.

 If this doesn’t work, change the nozzles to more intense for stubborn areas, and remember that distance is an easy way to adjust the effectiveness of your pressure cleaning.

 What pressure washer nozzle is safe for car?
 Make sure to pick the green and white pressure washer nozzle before you start washing your car.
 Don’t make the mistake of damaging your vehicle just because you wanted a clean car.